The 3 “Passion-Making” Questions for All Speakers!

 coaches, I consistently notice that they discuss several

-things they’ve got cooking.
+they’ve got cooking.
 The brain can’t process all this

 information.
 It wants to know you’re doing one thing.
 So,